Skip to Content

 How Much Do Criminal Attorneys Cost in California?

-The anticipated high cost of private criminal defense assume they cannot afford to hire private defense attorneys or that investing in private defense counsel is not necessary for their situations.
+The anticipated high cost of private criminal defense leads some to assume they cannot afford to hire private defense attorneys or that investing in private defense counsel is not necessary for their situations.
 While legal fees for a private criminal defense lawyer will be more expensive than a public defender who represents a client free of charge, the difference in the quality of representation is unmistakable.

 The Law Office of Stein & Markus understands that the cost of private defense counsel may seem prohibitively expensive to some defendants in Los Angeles.
 Our team believes in making criminal defense representation accessible and affordable to those who need it most.
 When you choose our firm to represent you in a Los Angeles felony case, we’ll carefully review our billing policies with you so you know exactly what to expect when it comes to your legal fees.
 In addition, we’ll provide complete and accurate breakdowns of every hour we spend working on your case so you can have peace of mind about your defense representation through every stage of your case.